wacko1805/magiskgapps.com/README.md

 ![alt text](https://raw.githubusercontent.com/wacko1805/MagiskGapps/assets/images/magisk-3.png "Logo Title Text 1")
 # MagiskGApps Maker Beta
-## Original MagiskGApps packages will not be updated!
-MagiskGApps Maker is replacing the original packages.
+## Original MagiskGApps will be replaced by the MagiskGApps Maker (MGM).
+Pre-made varients will not be updated!
-MagiskGApps maker is an online script to generate MagiskGApps packages from nomral GApps files.
+MagiskGApps maker is an online tool to generate MagiskGApps packages from regular GApps files.
+# Supported GApps Packages:
+- NikGApps
+- MindTheGApps
+- Please recommend other GApps packages in the issues tab!
 # To Do:
 - Add support for more GApps types. (please reccomend other popular options!)
 - Create a custom module.prop and install files using the original file names